slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Intelligence is curiosity.
 It is that and only that.
 If you are curious, you are intelligent.
 If you are not curious, you are not intelligent.
 In fact, politically correct be damned, I will say it straight: A general lack of curiosity is a general lack of intelligence.
 I will even go so far as to say that a general lack of curiosity is the worst of all traits." (...)
 "Curiosity is a form of creation."
 -- Zan Perrion [1964]*

+> *"The difference between sounding smart and being smart is «I don’t know»." (...)
+"The real test of intelligence is if you get what you want from life."
+-- Naval Ravikant [1974]*

 > *"Intelligence is like a river: the deeper it is, the less noise it makes."
 -- Milwaukee Journal Sentinel*